New-College-MCR/mcr-website/content/team/12-LGBTIQ.md

 ---
-title: "Eloise Knight-Smith (she/they)"
+title: "Mizy Judah Clifton (he/they)"
 date: 2018-11-19T10:47:58+10:00
 draft: false
-image: "images/team/EKS.jpg"
+image: "images/team/MClifton.jpg"
 jobtitle: "LGBTIQ+ Rep"
-linkedinurl: eloise.knight-smith@new.ox.ac.uk
+linkedinurl: mizy.clifton@new.ox.ac.uk
 promoted: true
 weight: 12
 ---

-Eloise is currently reading for an MPhil in Classical Languages and Literature (heavy emphasis on the reading part).
-Whenever freed from the library she can be found eating toast, lurking in the pub, or buying old men’s clothes on eBay.
+Mizy is reading for an MSt in Women's, Gender, and Sexuality Studies.
+When he's not reading wacky queer/trans theory, he can be found asleep (with a philosophy podcast playing in the background) or out on a long walk.
+Mizy's main goal is to create a safe and supportive environment for LGBTQ+ people at NC and is always available for a chat–very little phases him, so do reach out if you ever need a listening ear.